Rosemoe/sora-editor/README.md

 * Format code
 * Scale text
 * Select text
-* Scroll freely, Scrollbars
+* Scroll freely, Scrollbars (with EdgeEffect)
 * Undo/redo actions
+* Search and replace text
+* Common Shortcuts
 ## Language Supported
+* Java,JavaScript,C,C++(Basic Support:highlight,code block line,identifier and keyword auto completion)
 * S5droid(context sensitive auto completion,highlight,code block line,navigation)
-* Java(Basic Support:highlight,code block line,identifier and keyword auto completion)
 ## Screenshots
 ![View Outline](/images/outline.jpg)
 ![Auto Complete](/images/auto-completion.jpg)
 ## Extra Module Inside
-* A man-made lexer
+* A man-made lexer for Java,S5droid
-Language:Java,S5droid
+* A simple style-able syntax lexer (Including comments, keywords and operators)
 ## How to use this Editor
-This project hasn't deploy to any place such as jcenter.
+This project hasn't deploy to any place such as jitpack.
 To include this project into your project:
 * Copy files in src/assets/ to your project(If you do not want to use S5droid language,please go on to the next step)
 * Copy files in src/res/layout to your project(Except src/res/layout/activity_main.xml)